Should Michigan’s “bottle bill” be updated?

 Jen Conine said she liked the idea of a bulk drop-off system.

-“Not having to touch everything, especially when they're not mine, would be awesome,” she said.
-“That would be nice to be able to just dump everything in a bag.”
+"Not having to touch everything, especially when they're not mine, would be awesome," Jenn Conine said.
+"That would be nice to be able to just dump everything in a bag."

 As the bill’s 50th anniversary approaches in November, advocates are working to get the issue on the ballot for midterms.